sbryngelson/group-docs/group-syllabus/when-where-working.md

 One of the biggest challenges for student researchers is time management.
 I will help you set long-term and short-term goals but never directly manage your time or tasks.
-As a result, you will be the prime owner of your time and schedule, for better or worse!
+As a result, you will be the __prime owner__ of your time and schedule.

 I recommend you structure your time in a way that works for you.
 For example, it is helpful to work on research daily: structures and routines can help you accomplish that rather than frenzied efforts right before deadlines.